Captain Boycott (film): Plot

 In 1880 in County Mayo, during the period of Irish history known as the Land War, Irish tenant farmers agitated for reinstatement of their former lower rents and increased tenants' rights, especially from absentee English landlords.
 They particularly resented evictions.
-Some resorted to the gun to achieve justice, but others, inspired by the Irish statesman Charles Stewart Parnell (played in a brief cameo role by Robert Donat), shunned violence and adopted a form of passive resistance.
+Some resorted to the gun to achieve justice, but others, inspired by the Irish statesman Charles Stewart Parnell, shunned violence and adopted a form of passive resistance.

 Parnell advocates the theory that potential new tenants should never bid for farms from which the old or current tenant has been evicted: this is the core of the "boycott" concept.
 The crowd, containing Davin and his friends, who had thought that Parnell was going to speak in favour of eviction, put their rotten eggs away and are instead impressed.

-The farmers are led by Hugh Davin (Stewart Granger) who, with the moral support of the local priest, Father McKeogh (Alastair Sim), encourages his fellow tenants to ostracize their land agent, the bombastic Captain Boycott (Cecil Parker).
-There is a love interest in the form of Ann Killain (Kathleen Ryan), whose father is also shunned for taking up a farm from which another farmer had been evicted.
+The farmers are led by Hugh Davin who, with the moral support of the local priest, Father McKeogh, encourages his fellow tenants to ostracize their land agent, the bombastic Captain Boycott.
+There is a love interest in the form of Ann Killain, whose father is also shunned for taking up a farm from which another farmer had been evicted.
 The resultant stand-off attracts international news coverage and will ultimately introduce a new word – to boycott – to the English language.

 Actions begin with Boycott's servants abandoning his house.
 One final servant, Bridget, is caught as last to leave.
 She tells him Davin asked them to leave.
 Everyone refuses to gather Boycott's crops.
 The situation persists and Boycott asks for the support of the British parliament.
 The story reaches every newspaper and becomes the subject of music hall jokes.
 The British press go to the Boycott estate, followed by a squad of troopers to support him.

 Things start to get out of hand when the authorities, at the word of Boycott, demolish Davin's farm.

 Captain Boycott risks his survival, having lost all other income, on his horse racing at the Curragh.
 The Captain acts as his own jockey on a horse bought from Davin.
 However, the crowd will not tolerate it, and despite the number of mounted troopers they block the Captain on his horse as he approaches the finishing line and mob him.

 Michael Fagan steals Davin's revolver and tries to kill Killain, who has been signing the eviction notices.
 A fight ensues and Fagan falls in a river.
 It is reported that he has been murdered.
 Davin tries to stop the mob from lynching Killain because he loves his daughter.

-Davin rushes to the Killain cottage and finds the priest giving Killain the last rites having been shot by Fagan.
+Davin rushes to the Killain cottage and finds the priest giving the last rites to Killain, who has been shot by Fagan.
 When the mob arrive they are pointed to Boycott and the troops leaving: their cause lost.
 The priest says if anything like this happens again they will be able to "boycott" him.